 Admission Criteria and Procedures

-NOTE: You must have a 2.0 cumulative GPA and at least 54 credit hours (Junior status) at William and Mary by the time you start taking education classes in order to be admitted to the School of Education.
+NOTE: You must have a 2.0 cumulative GPA and at least 54 credit hours (Junior status) at William & Mary by the time you start taking education classes in order to be admitted to the School of Education.
 Application opens March 1st each year, and should be made in the Spring semester of the Sophomore year, or before the Fall semester of the Junior year.

 When you enter the online application, You will need to Sign Up and create an account.
 Then select Undergraduate and School of Education, then Undergraduate Major Program.
 See screen shot below:

 Typically decision letters will be emailed within three weeks of receipt of application.

-Admission to baccalaureate study at the College of William and Mary does not automatically include admission to the Secondary Education programs in the School of Education.
+Admission to baccalaureate study at William & Mary does not automatically include admission to the Secondary Education programs in the School of Education.
 Undergraduate students interested in Elementary or Secondary Education programs of study, must apply for admission to the School of Education, typically during the spring semester of the sophomore year.

 Admission to the program requires an overall grade point average of at least 2.0 in course work completed to date.
 After the application form is submitted, the Assistant Dean for Academic Programs & Student Services verifies the applicant's prior course work and grade point average and then reviews the file.
 Questions pertaining to the admissions process should be directed to the Office of Academic Programs in the School of Education - telephone: 221-2308; or [[dsosbo,email]].
 Students will be notified in writing of their admission status.